NikkelM/Steam-App-ID-Finder/README.md

 "$schema": "config.<mode>.schema.json"
 ```

-*NOTE: The script will test your provided `config.json` against the respective schema, so make sure your configuration is valid.*
+*NOTE: The script will always test your provided `config.json` against the respective schema, so make sure your configuration is valid.*

 ### Properties